dunleavyjack/dunleavyjack/README.md

 # Hello ☁️

-I'm a Senior Software Engineer & Team Lead at 7-Eleven, leading the feature development and deployment of 7-Eleven’s first self-checkout platform in the U.S.
+I'm a Senior Software Engineer & Team Lead at 7-Eleven's R&D division, leading the feature development and deployment of our first self-checkout platform in the U.S.

 Lately, my focus has been on frontend architecture, state management, and